Pituitary dysfunction after traumatic brain injury can cause a wide range of problems.

 Indeed, some studies estimate that around 56% of traumatic brain injury survivors will develop some type of pituitary dysfunction.

 However, the symptoms of pituitary damage are sometimes subtle.
-In fact, they often resemble the normal side effects of brain injury, which makes them easy to miss.
+In fact, they often resemble secondary effects of brain injury, which makes them easy to miss.
 We’ll look at some common symptoms next.

 Symptoms of Pituitary Damage

-Many of the symptoms of pituitary damage mimic normal traumatic brain injury symptoms.
+Many of the symptoms of pituitary damage mimic impairments that arise after traumatic brain injury.
 These include:

 - Memory and concentration problems